CentauriSoldier/LuaEx/README.md

 - **next** Returns the next item based on ordinal value (or nil if outside the enum's range)
 - **previous** Returns the previous item based on ordinal value (or nil if outside the enum's range)
 - **isA** Determines whether or not the item exists in a given enum
+- **isSibling** Determines whether or not the first item and the second item are in the same enum

 #### Item Metamethods
 - **__tostring** Returns a pretty, formatted string of the item name